Mental health services

 Municipal social and health services deal with the prevention of mental health disorders, early diagnosis, treatment and rehabilitation.

-Treatment chiefly uses outpatient and primary social and health services.
+Treatment chiefly uses outpatient and primary health services.
 Mental health services are also organised under specialised health care at psychiatric clinics and psychiatric hospital care.

 Municipal social services arrange housing services, home services and rehabilitative work activities for people undergoing mental health rehabilitation.